felixhorger/diabetes/README.md

 # Twix Eater - Siemens MRI Raw Data Reader

+There might be two Twix factories but you'll only need one Twix reader, this one!
-Can eat twix more rapidely than anyone else, even Augustus Gloop.
+It can eat twix more rapidely than anyone else.

-I'd like a discussion with the person who came up with the protocol structure.
+Still in development, but getting there!